oun/monjam/README.md

 ### Migrate

+`gradle monjamMigrate`

-Mirates database to the latest version.
+Migrates database to the latest version.
 Monjam will create schema migration history collection automatically if it does not exists.

-Usage `gradle monjamMigrate -Pmonjam.target={version}`

 ### Rollback

+`gradle monjamRollback`

 Rollback the most recently applied migration.

-Usage `gradle monjamRollback -Pmonjam.target={version}`

 ## Configuration